Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 15. Cavalier King Charles Spaniel

-The King Charles Spaniel is one of the easier breeds to train; he is intelligent and will pick up new commands fairly easily.
+One of the most popular dog breeds, the King Charles Spaniel is one of the easier breeds to train; he is intelligent and will pick up new commands fairly easily.

-More facts about the Cavalier King Charles Spaniel
+Cavalier King Charles Spaniel Dog Breed Facts

 - The breed originates from the United Kingdom